FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

-Now the last step, is to add it to our struct and parsing function.
+Now the last step is to add it to our struct and parsing function.

 ```rust
 // header.rs